Masks, Vaccines Help Slow the Spread of COVID-19

 If You Do Not Wear a Mask

-If the individual repeats this behavior we will ask them to take accountability for their actions.
+If an individual does not wear a properly fitting mask, staff will remind them to properly wear their mask and may offer them a complimentary one if needed.
+If they refuse to properly wear their mask, we will ask them to leave our facility or class.
+If the individual repeats this behavior, we will ask them to take accountability for their actions.
 At the Y, accountability starts with a conversation between the individual and a member of our leadership team.
 Accountability may also include temporary loss of privileges, suspension of membership, or termination of membership.
 Learn more about our code of conduct >

 Commonly Asked Questions